Minority Business Resources

 Committed to promoting sustainable economic development for Black Americans.
 Economic security and wealth creation studies have shown that successful business ownership is a path to economic security and to wealth creation.
 Yet, there continue to be gaps in funding for Black entrepreneurs from traditional funding sources.

-With this in mind, we are launching the Black Economic Alliance Entrepreneurs Fund to provide $50 million of seed, start-up, and early-stage capital to businesses founded and led by Black entrepreneurs.
-The launch of the Fund is anchored by Wells Fargo with a $20 million commitment to kick-start operations and investments.
+With this in mind, we are launching the Black Economic Alliance Entrepreneurs Fund to provide $50 million in seed, start-up, and early-stage capital to businesses founded and led by Black entrepreneurs.
+The launch of the Fund is anchored by Wells Fargo with a $20 million commitment to kick-start operations and investment.

 https://foundation.blackeconomicalliance.org/bea-entrepreneurs-fund/